Chinese Railways

 Note: For ease of referring to other documents some of the old Wade Giles names are given after the modern Pinyin spelling of place names in brackets.

-The Qingdao-Jinan Line in Shandong was completed by Germans in 1904 and then taken over by the Japanese after WW1.
-The rights to build the line came from reparations over the death of German missionaries in 1897.
+The Qingdao-Jinan line in Shandong was completed by Germans in 1904 and then taken over by the Japanese after WW1.
+The rights to build the line were granted after the murder of German missionaries in 1897.

 France extended the influence of its French Indo-China Empire (Cambodia, Vietnam, Laos) into China by building the Hanoi-Kunming line in 1904-1910.
 France had its eye on the extensive tin mines of Yunnan as well as transporting general goods.
 It was the only metric gauge railway in China.